How to Take Borjomi Bakuriani Train

 Borjomi Bakuriani train journey is the only picturesque rides you can take in Georgia.
 It follows a narrow gauge of coniferous and pine forest on the edge of a cliff.
 In winter, the snow-covered trees and railway turn the area into a winter wonderland.
 So, if you are looking at the details of how to take a Borjomi Bakuriani train journey, here’s a detailed guide of everything you might need to know.

-2024 update: The train hasn’t been relaunched after COVID.
+2025 update: The train hasn’t been relaunched after COVID, and most likely will be suspended permanently.

 A small history lesson of Borjomi Bakuriani railway